How to Plan a Wedding in California

 Venue pricing often includes:

-- Ceremony space
+- Ceremony space and Reception area

 - Bridal suite